 Bo

-2. Wristwatches have peaked Wristwatches are making less and less practical sense.
-Is there a clock on the instrument panel of your car?
-Do you sit at a computer...
+Wristwatches are making less and less practical sense.
+Is there a clock on the instrument panel of y… - Albert Einstein’s watch

-4. Albert Einstein’s watch I’m told I’m difficult to buy gifts for, and I believe it.
-I rarely know what to tell people when they ask.
-Well, this Christmas...
+I’m told I’m difficult to buy gifts for, and I believe it.
+I rarely know what to tell people when th… - Lessons from a little boy’s wristwatch

 People who have Rolex watches should have Mercedes cars.
 Same load of hooey in both cases.